iamaaronknight/pyonde/README.md

     - 'path_segment'
 ```

 Each mapping has a single alias as its key and a list as the value of that key.
-The first item in the list is a
+The first item in the list is a path segment, which will be appended to all of the path segments above it.
+Every item after that is a child alias.

 ## Contributing